Give 'version' another meaning

 In a further development this the version types could be made configurable.
 But this is not so important in my case.
 I just notice that peoople don't like to use versions.
 It would be quite clearer if this just could have another name.

-#9 Updated by Bernhard Rohloff 11 months ago
+#9 Updated by Bernhard Rohloff about 1 year ago

 I also agree with this proposal.
 From my experience it's hard to sell the Roadmap feature to people which are not involved in any type of software development or dev-topics at all.
 I usually come around that issue by renaming the 'version' to a more casual umbrella term like ' collection ' so everybody can specify their type in the name like for example Version - V1.2 or Sprint - 1 or Milestone - Requirements something like that.